robbintt/minecraft-ec2-launcher/README.md

 The lambda aws role has three policies attached and is passed into zappa to be attached to the lambda function.

+It is also required to manually attach the zappa aws gateway log role.
+It is created in terraform.

 ## Ideas